The Girl Behind the Logo

-To be a Jets ambassador, with your image plastered across all of our centres and merchandise material in the form of a logo, you must shine with leadership and most of all, be passionate about gymnastics.
+To be a Jets ambassador, with your image plastered across all of our centres and merchandise material in the form of a logo, you must be a true leader in gymnastics.

-Isis Lowery is our flying girl and was a gymnast at Jets for 10 years, rising to Senior International level, before jetting off to the USA on a prestigious gymnastics scholarship at Oregon State University in 2016.
+Isis Lowery is our flying girl and was a gymnast at Jets for 10 years, rising to Senior International level, before jetting off to the USA on a prestigious gymnastics scholarship at Oregon State University.

 For many gymnasts, the Olympics will always be the dream they are aiming for, but scholarships are also another great achievement that can arise from gymnastics.

 Isis says studying and doing gymnastics in Oregon is truly a dream come true.

 “College gymnastics is about having fun and celebrating gymnastics.
 We are all there because we love gymnastics,” she shares.

 “I don’t think I could love gymnastics as much as I do now.
 It really opened my eyes, the energy and the environment over there.”